cloudmesh-community/fa18-523-60/paper/paper.md

 `$ sudo ufw allow from your_other_server_ip/32 to any port 27017`

-status can be verified using
+status can be verified using:

 `$ sudo ufw status`

-Other MongoDB onfigurations can be edited through the */etc/mongodb.conf* files such as port and hostnames, file paths.
+Other MongoDB configurations can be edited through the */etc/mongodb.conf* files such as port and hostnames, file paths.

 `$ sudo nano /etc/mongodb.conf`

-Also to complete this step, a server's IP address must be added to the bindIP value [@www-digitaloceaninst].
+Also, to complete this step, a server's IP address must be added to the bindIP value [@www-digitaloceaninst].

 ```
 $ logappend=true